orangecoding/heatsheet/README.md

 Make sure to change the ui user and password within your config.json!
 You might also want to change the port...

 ## Contribution
 You've decided to contribute?
 Awesome!
 Please make sure to run the tests and the formatter before sending a pr.
 (Best is to use husky's pre-commit.
 Due to a weird husky issue, the pre-commit is only installed when you run `yarn --force`...

+## Docker

+The following section is a contribution by https://github.com/throbbingcat.
+Thank you! :heart:

+### Installation

+1. Clone this project
+2. cp `env` to `.env`
+3. Edit `.env` to fit your needs
+5. If you don't want to use InfluxDB comment out the service in `docker-compose.yml`and set `INFLUXDB_ENABLED=false`
+5. `docker-compose build`
+5. `docker-compose pull`
+4. `docker-compose up -d`

+If you need to change the HeatSheet settings in `.env` or `docker-compose.yml` you first have to remove the `config.json` from `volumes/app` or you have to edit this file directly.
+Same with influxDB configuration.

+### Upgrade from local installation

+Stop containers and copy `db.json` to `volumes/app/config/` and restart

+###  Use InfluxDB at a later stage

+If you did not use InfluxDB at the start but you want to use it at a later stage after db.json already has data, follow this guide:

+1. create the config in `.env` (i.e. set `INFLUXDB_ENABLED=true` and generate the other settings)
+2. `rm volumes/app/config/config.json` or change the settings there
+3. probably best also to remove `volumes/influxdb`
+4. `docker-compose up -d`
+5. `docker-compose exec app node influxMigration.js`